-\COLLEGE TRIGONOMETRY: MATH 112

-Fee: \$60/credit hr.
+COLLEGE TRIGONOMETRY: MATH 112 Grade Level: 11-12 No. Semesters: 1 Fee: \$60/credit hr.
 Credit: .5- Math

-Prerequisites: Algebra II credit and must meet state requirements for dual credit & teacher recommendation.
+Prerequisites: Algebra II credit and must meet state requirements for dual credit & teacher

 College Trigonometry covers the relationships of the parts of a triangle, the trigonometric functions, and applications using algebraic and geometric skills developed in Algebra II and Geometry.
 This is offered as a dual credit class through Crowder College.
 A fee is required for 3 hours of college credit each semester.
 If qualifications for dual credit classes are not met prior to the Crowder enrollment deadline, then students will not receive dual credit.